ConceptaNjolima/MyTNTResources/Curriculum maintenance/Coaches Guide.md

 # Coaches guide

 This resources is aimed at coaches to follow the curriculum, guide prototype development, and infuse the curriculum with real-world product and development experiences.
+It's a guide, adapt to your team and where they're at.

 ## Week 0